-When the powers in a society willfully and unjustly harm people, the Holy Spirit is disarmed from working through those powers-that-be, since the Spirit is not one to use force to take control.
+When the powers in a society choose to unjustly harm people, they disarm the Holy Spirit from working through them, since the Spirit is not one who uses force to take control.
 The Spirit can still be busily at work making reconciliation anyway, through believers from among the victims of the injustice.
-Those victims are, after all, the ones who need the binding of wounds and the caring and the feeding and the teaching, the ones who need the support of a powerful God.
-Reconciliation is a cornerstone of rebuilding a nation.
+Those victims are, after all, the ones who need the binding of wounds, the care, the feeding, and the teaching.
+They're the ones who need the support of a powerful God.

 But it does not do for a Christian to sit back and scream ruddy murder.
 That does nothing to transform things or to make them better.
-The Spirit equips each believing Christian with gifts and skills, and opens doors of opportunity for using those gifts and skills in witness and service to other people.
+The Spirit equips each and all believing Christians with gifts and skills.
+The Spirit then opens doors of opportunity for using those gifts and skills in witness and service to other people.
 I believe that the New Testament holds within it the key to reconciling and rebuilding the societies we live in.
-But it won't be found by developing full-scale social ideologies or political platforms (which fail, and in any case always turn into socio-political idols).
-Reconciliation will be found by looking at the example of Christ, the words of the Prophets, and the letters of the apostle Paul.
+But it won't come from making full-scale social ideologies or political platforms.
+Those fail, and always turn into socio-political idols or warring armies.
+Reconciliation will develop by learning from the example of Christ, the words of the Prophets, and the letters of the apostles.

-The ancient church, right from the start, had to deal with factions and separated groups, notably regarding non-Jews being brought into a Jewish faith held by Jewish people.
+The ancient church, right from the start, had to deal with factions and separated groups.
+For example, Paul and James sparred over the non-Jews adopting a faith that is rooted in the Jewish faith and its people.
 This went beyond the mere ethnic question, but also to what God's covenant and God's promises were all about.
 They turned to what Jesus did as the answer to it.
 It says in Ephesians, chapter 2: "For He Himself is our peace, who has made both one, and has broken down the middle wall of separation."
 When Jesus said on the cross, "Father, forgive them...", He changed the meaning of 'them' forever.
 'Them' are forgiven.
 'Them' are loved by God.
-And the 'them' included those who thought of themselves as 'us', since both 'us' and 'them' were crucifying Jesus.
+And 'them' includes those who think of themselves as 'us', since both 'us' and 'them' took part in causing Jesus' death.
 In Jesus' forgiveness, the idea of being of greater value than 'them' was forever outlawed.
 The reconciling work of getting the no-longer-separated people to be a people was well under way.

 Indeed, the ultimate reconciliation is already under way, that between God and God's entire fallen creation.
-Unlike in the responsibility chain above, God (the one who did NOT commit the sin or ruin the relationship) takes on the full role of the responsible One, and has brought it to the point of forming a new relationship.
+God (the one who did NOT ruin the relationship) takes on the role of the responsible One, and has used it to shape a new relationship.
 As usual, God caused reconciliation, we didn't.
-If God waited around for us to do it, it would never happen, for we tend to be irresponsible.
+If God waited around for us, the irresponsible, to do it, it would never happen.
 That's what got us into this bind to begin with.